 Florida State Statute 316.1955 discusses these formalities.
 In summation, the space must have an above-grade sign with the wheelchair symbol and caption “Parking by Disabled Permit Only” and the space must be outlined in blue paint.
 The space should also be at least 12′ wide and may be required to have an adjacent access area and be located to the closest accessible entrance to the facility served.
 No one, even a disabled person, is allowed to park in the diagonally striped access area.

 MAY A NON-PERMIT CAR STOP OR STAND IN A SPACE RESERVED FOR DISABLED PARKING?

 A vehicle located in a disabled space with no permit, may not use the designated parking space, even if the engine of the vehicle is running unless they are in the process of loading or unloading a disabled person.
 Once done, the vehicle must be moved to a regular parking stall

 The statute states anyone who is stopping, standing, parked in or blocking a disabled space is in violation of this law.

 DOES FLORIDA RECOGNIZE OUT OF STATE PERMITS?

 Yes.
-We recognize all other 49 states and generally all out of country permits, as well.
-However, you are not allowed to use your out of state permit if you posess a FL drivers license or FL vehicle registration, the statute requires you to obtain a FL. disabled permit.
+We recognize all other 49 states and generally all out-of-country permits, as well.
+However, you are not allowed to use your out-of-state permit if you possess a FL driver’s license or FL vehicle registration, the statute requires you to obtain a FL. disabled permit.